jomefavourite/Blog-posts/ckwkapzry03ia22s11vq63gcl.md

 [Download Git for Mac](http://git-scm.com/download/mac)

 Now that we've got Git installed on our various machines, we need to config Git to our machine.
-Don't worry, this step is a one-time process.
+Don't worry; this step is a one-time process.

 ### Setting up Git for VS code

-Firstly, we need to set up our identity through the terminal which can be opened/closed on VS code by using `(Ctrl + J)`.
-Our username and email address are what is needed to set up our identity for Git.
+Firstly, we need to set up our identity through the terminal, which can be opened/closed on VS code by using `(Ctrl + J)`.
+Our username and email address are needed to set up our identity for Git.

 ```bash
 git config --global user.name "John Doe"